Emulate Default Scope with Around Filter and Scoping

 encountered this exact issue on a project I was working on, and was not

-satisfied with the choice between Being Evil à la default_scope
+satisfied with the choice between Being Evil à la default_scope or

-being repetitive and scattering where(whatever: true)
+being repetitive and scattering where(whatever: true) conditions throughout

 the code.
 After some searching, I came across a combination of methods that